benjaminion/upgrading-ethereum-book/src/book.md

 ##### The correlation penalty

-At the half way point of its withdrawability period (18 days after being slashed) the slashed validator is due to receive a second penalty.
+At the halfway point of its withdrawability period (18 days after being slashed) the slashed validator is due to receive a second penalty.

 This second penalty is based on the total amount of stake slashed during the 18 days before and after our validator was slashed.
 The idea is to scale the punishment so that a one-off event posing little threat to the chain is only lightly punished, while a mass slashing event that might be the result of an attempt to finalise conflicting blocks is punished to the maximum extent possible.